 3. Click Assign rubric/objective to attach a rubric to the assignment.

-Self-assessment option will be available only for assignment in which a rubric is attached.
+Self-assessment option will be available only when a rubric is attached to an assignment.

 4. Once you attach a rubric to the assignment, you will be see an option - Require self-assessment.
 Tick the checkbox to enable this setting.

-5. Once the setting is enabled, learners will be asked to grade their own attempt using the attached rubric during the submission.
+5. Once the setting is enabled and the assignment is published, learners will be asked to grade their own attempt using the attached rubric after they make a submission.

 1. Once a learner makes submission and self-assessment the submission, click View Attempts of that assignment.